 To create a new environment variable:

-- At the upper right corner of the Interaction Variables page, click Add.
+- At the upper right corner of the System Variables page, click Add.

 - In the Variable Name textbox, enter a relevant name for the variable.
 This parameter must be defined.

 - From the Variable Type dropdown list, select the appropriate type.
 The default type is Text.

 - Configure the default value for the variable.
 The input field provided varies according to the variable type selected:

 - Text, Number, Currency: A textbox is presented.

 - Date: A textbox with a date picker is presented.
 Use the date picker to navigate to and select a date.
 Alternatively, enter the date in the textbox.

 Specify the date format by selecting the required format from the Format dropdown list at the bottom of the page.
 The Custom option allows you to define a customized date format.

 - Image: No default value may be defined.